Tam Scobbie: Falkirk

-Having progressed through the Falkirk's youth system, Scobbie made his debut for the Bairns, coming on as a 81st-minute substitute, in a 1–0 loss against Hamilton Academical on 30 April 2005.
-He had to wait for a year to make his top–flight football debut, starting the whole game, in a 2–0 win against Dundee United on 29 April 2006.
+Having progressed through the Falkirk's youth system, Scobbie made his debut for the Bairns, coming on as an 81st-minute substitute, in a 1–0 loss against Hamilton Academical on 30 April 2005 with Falkirk having already won the league title and promotion to the Scottish Premier League.
+He had to wait for a year to make his top-flight football debut, starting the whole game, in a 2–0 win against Dundee United on 29 April 2006.
 He made two more appearances later in the 2005–06 season.

 Scobbie made his first appearance of the 2006–07 season, starting the whole game, in a 2–1 win against Dundee United in the opening game of the season.
 He found himself alternating between the starting line–up and substitute bench throughout the season under John Hughes, who gave him his professional football debut.
 Scobbie commented about getting more playing time, saying: "I've had a fantastic start to the season, coming in at 18 years old and playing for my home team in almost every game."
-However, in a match against Motherwell on 10 February 2007, he made a poor pass lead to Scott McDonald scoring an equaliser, as Falkirk went on to lose 2–1.
+However, in a match against Motherwell on 10 February 2007, his poor pass led to Scott McDonald scoring an equaliser, as Falkirk went on to lose 2–1.
 After the match, manager Hughes defended his performance.
 In a follow–up match against Rangers, his performance did not improve when Scobbie received a red card for the first time in his career after he was caught in a late tackle with Chris Burke, as the Bairns went on to lose 2–1.
 After the match, manager Hughes thought Scobbie's tackle that led to a red card was "very soft".
 Following a two match suspension, he returned from suspension, coming on as a late substitute, in a 2–0 win against St Mirren on 31 March 2007.
 On 28 April 2007, Scobbie made amends from his mistakes two months ago against Motherwell when he scored his first goal for the club, in a 3–3 draw.
 At the end of the 2006–07 season, he went on to make twenty–three appearances and scoring once in all competitions.